Thalhimers: Downtown Richmond store

-An addition to Thalhimers massive six-story flagship store at Seventh and Broad Streets was built in 1939.
-Its luxurious restaurant, the Richmond Room, was the source of many recipes still published today.
+An addition to Thalhimers six-story flagship store at Seventh and Broad Streets was built in 1939.
+Its restaurant, the Richmond Room, was the source of many recipes still published today.
 The Richmond Room also had a fast food spin-off, the fried chicken chain Golden Skillet.
 For many years it and its main rival, Miller & Rhoads, were the fashionable retail anchors for downtown Richmond.

 On February 22, 1960, a group of students from Virginia Union University, called the Richmond 34, staged a protest against racial segregation at the Richmond Room.
-Some 34 were arrested, the city's first mass arrests of the Civil Rights Movement.
+All 34 protesters were arrested, the city's first mass arrests of the Civil Rights Movement.
 The case of Raymond B. Randolph, Jr. v.
 Commonwealth of Virginia (1961) would test whether trespassing laws constituted a violation of free speech.

 Along with several other Thalhimers locations, the downtown flagship closed on January 22, 1992, after purchase by the May Company.
 It had been the last major department store in the once-bustling retail corridor; Miller & Rhoads had closed in January 1990.
-The building remained vacant until demolished on June 12, 2004, to make way for a performing arts center.
+The building remained vacant until it was demolished on June 12, 2004, to make way for a performing arts center.

 The department store's history, along with the history of the Thalhimer family, has been chronicled in the 2010 book Finding Thalhimers by Elizabeth Thalhimer Smartt, the great-great-great-granddaughter of founder William Thalhimer.